Single-qubit gate teleportation provides a quantum advantage: Quantum advantage against

 Consider the word problem $\WP(\cC,H)$, where $\cC$ is the group of one-qubit Clifford unitaries with the standard product operation and $H$ the Hadamard unitary.
 We show that $\parityproblem$ reduces to this problem.
 Let $x\in\{0,1\}^L$ be a bit string.
 We will show how to use $\WP(\cC,H)$ with the input length $L$ to compute $\parityproblem$ of the input $x$.
 Set

 Since $H^2=I$, the product

 Hence we can use $\WP(\cC,H)$ to solve $\parityproblem$.

 We note that this discussion may appear overly detailed to simply compute the parity.
 However, one may use other (Clifford) groups and corresponding word problems to address further computational tasks, along the lines of~\cite{grier2020interactive}, which we expand upon in Section~\ref{sec:WordProblems}.
 In particular, using for example two qubits and corresponding gate-teleportation circuits, one can construct circuits solving word problems associated with~$S_6$, related to Barrington's theorem~\cite{barrington89}.
-However, because of the use of lightcone-type arguments, our line of reasoning cannot provide quantum advantage beyond $\NC^0$.
+However, because of the use of lightcone-type arguments, naive applications of our reasoning cannot provide quantum advantage beyond $\NC^0$.